30+ fun winter activities for families in Montreal

 26. Visit a library

 Libraries are not solely about books anymore.
-With weekly programs and activities, craft corners, toy and game lending services, movies, and more, visiting your local library is a great activity to add to the weekly calendar.
+With weekly programs and activities, craft corners, toy and musical instrument lending services, movies, and even outdoor equipment loans, visiting your local library is a great activity to add to the weekly calendar.
+Find fun stories about the library here.

 27. Organize an indoor or outdoor scavenger hunt